Betula alleghaniensis: Similarity to Betula lenta

-Both yellow birch and sweet birch have nearly identical leaf shape and both give an odor of wintergreen when crushed.
+Both yellow birch and sweet birch (B. lenta) have nearly identical leaf shape and both give an odor of wintergreen when crushed.
 Seedlings of the two species can be very hard to tell apart.
 To differentiate the two, the range, buds, or bark must be examined.
 The ranges do overlap in Appalachia where they commonly grow together, but sweet birch does not grow west of Ohio or north into Canada whereas yellow birch does.
 Sweet birch also has black non-peeling bark compared to the lighter, bronze colored, peeling bark of yellow birch.
 For young trees where bark has not yet developed, yellow birch can also be identified by its hairy buds and stems; sweet birch has hairless buds.

 Taxonomy

 The yellow birch was first described by François André Michaux in 1812 as Betula lutea.
 In 1904, Nathaniel Lord Britton described what he considered to be a new closely related species of birch as Betula alleghaniensis, differing from B. lutea by its shorter fruiting scales and mostly cordate (vs. rarely cordate) leaf bases.
 After comparing the descriptions and illustrations of B. lutea and B. alleghaniensis, Merritt Fernald found the latter to be identical to B. lutea, but did confirm the existence of two varieties.
 Later, the name Betula lutea was determined illegitimate as it was superfluous to the older name that Michaux had listed as a synonym, Betula excelsa Aiton (1789).
 Additionally, the type specimen of Betula excelsa was found not to be a yellow birch, making Betula alleghaniensis the oldest and correct replacement name for the illegitimate B. lutea.

 The specific epithet alleghaniensis means "of the Allegheny Mountains".
 In addition to "yellow" or "golden" birch, B. alleghaniensis has also been called gray birch, silver birch, tall birch, and swamp birch, though it shares several of these names with other Betula species.